≡ Menu

 Origin of the Saint Bernard Dog Breed

-Became famous all over the world because of their amazing rescue prowess.
-They could smell out a traveler trapped in the snow from miles.
-They were just incredible and have saved more than 2,000 people over the centuries at the Swiss Alps alone.
+I have lived in Switzerland for more than 1,000 years.
+They belonged to various large breeds such as Mastiffs, Molossers, etc. St. Bernard was developed from these breeds.
+These dogs became famous worldwide because of their fantastic rescue prowess.
+They could smell a traveler trapped in the snow for miles.
+They were incredible and have saved over 2,000 people over the centuries in the Swiss Alps alone.

 Saint Bernard Dogs in America